-Registration under the ITAR requires the submission of Form DS-2032, an electronic payment of a registration fee and payment confirmation, documentation issued or endorsed by a government authority enabling the registrant to engage in business in the U.S., and a complete organizational chart.72 The registration statement must be signed by a "Senior Officer" empowered by the registrant to do so.
-The ITAR registration does not constitute an authorization to export any items or services subject to the ITAR, but it is a pre-condition of applying for export authorizations or use of the ITAR license exemptions.73
+Registration under the ITAR requires the submission of Form DS-2032, an electronic payment of a registration fee and payment confirmation, documentation issued or endorsed by a government authority enabling the registrant to engage in business in the U.S., and a complete organizational chart.67 The registration statement must be signed by a "Senior Officer" empowered by the registrant to do so.
+The ITAR registration does not constitute an authorization to export any items or services subject to the ITAR, but it is a pre-condition of applying for export authorizations or use of the ITAR license exemptions.68

-The ITAR registration submissions must be made electronically using DDTC's Electronic Form Submission (EFS) process.
+DDTC will be transitioning in 2020 to the use of the cloud-based Defense Export Control and Compliance System ("DECCS") for online submission of ITAR registration materials (in addition to advisory opinion requests, license applications and commodity jurisdictions).
 Once DDTC has reviewed and approved a company's ITAR registration, it will issue a unique registration code to that company.
-Registrations are valid for one year and must be renewed on an annual basis as long as the company continues to manufacture, export or broker defense articles or defense services.
+Registrations are valid for one year and must be renewed on an annual basis as long as the company continues to manufacture, export, or broker defense articles or defense services.

 Certain changes to the information provided to DDTC as part of the ITAR registration submission must be updated within five days of the relevant change.

 In particular, Section 122.4(a) of the ITAR requires the submission of a notice to DDTC within five days after a change in any of the following information contained on an ITAR registration:

-- Registrant's name.

-- Registrant's address.

-- Registrant's legal organization structure.

-- Ownership or control.

-- The establishment, acquisition, or divestment of a U.S. or foreign subsidiary or other affiliate who is engaged in manufacturing or exporting defense articles or defense services.

-- Board of directors, senior officers, partners, or owners.
+- · Registrant's name. - · Registrant's address. - · Registrant's legal organization structure. - · Ownership or control. - The establishment, acquisition, or divestment of a U.S. or foreign subsidiary or other affiliate who is engaged in manufacturing or exporting defense articles or defense services. - Board of directors, senior officers, partners, or owners.